A generalization of the alcove model and its applications: Introduction

-The authors also plan to realize the {\em combinatorial $R$-matrix} (i.e., the affine crystal isomorphism commuting two factors in a tensor product) by extending to the quantum alcove model the alcove model version of Sch\"utzenberger's {\em jeu de taquin} on Young tableaux in \cite{lenccg}; the latter is based on so-called {\em Yang-Baxter moves}.
+We also conjecture that, like the alcove model, its generalization given here is independent of the $\lambda$-chain of roots on which the whole construction is based, cf. \cite{lenccg}.
+This conjecture is currently under investigation in \cite{lalurc}.
+We intend to realize an affine crystal isomorphism between the models based on two $\lambda$-chains by extending to the quantum alcove model the alcove model version of Sch\"utzenberger's {\em jeu de taquin} \cite{fulyt} on Young tableaux in \cite{lenccg}; the latter is based on so-called {\em Yang-Baxter moves}.
+Another application of this construction would be a uniform realization of the {\em combinatorial $R$-matrix} (i.e., the unique affine crystal isomorphism commuting factors in a tensor product of KR crystals).